 Like everyone else, my career started at the bottom (it was in IT).
 I didn’t really know shit, and I got paid like someone who didn’t.
 For years I worked hard, I built career capital, and the money followed.
 But then I discovered I’d gone about as far as I could doing what I was doing.

-If I didn’t want to stay stagnant I needed to build career capital in a different area, and that was leadership.
-So, I joined Toastmasters, I read self-help books by people like Dale Carnegie and Stephen Covey, I got mentors to help guide me.
+If I didn’t want to stay stagnant I had to build career capital in a different area, and that was leadership.
+So, I joined Toastmasters, I read self-help books by people like Dale Carnegie and Stephen Covey, and I got mentors to help guide me.

-It wasn’t long before it paid off.
-I was offered an opportunity to become a tech consultant, a position that I’d become a really good fit for.
+It wasn’t long before it paid off because I was offered an opportunity to become a tech consultant which was a position that I’d become a really good fit for.

 Remember, no one is going to force you to invest in yourself.
 It’s something you need to take responsibility for on your own.
 But the more you do it, the more valuable you’ll become.
-Do that long enough and I’ll see you at the beach.
+And when you do that long enough I’ll see you at the beach.